boudra/moboudra.com/posts/making-impossible-states-impossible-in-typescript.md

 };
 ```

-Altough at a first glance this type seems to make sense, it allows you to have impossible representations.
+This type seems to make sense at a first glance, because it's flexible and it allows us to represent different field types and their different options.
+But if used incorrectly, it allows you to have impossible representations.
 For example:

 ```typescript
 const field = {